Congressional District Conventions

 Congressional District Convention Tasks:

-- To endorse Minnesota candidates for U.S. Congress
+- Endorse a candidate for U.S. Congress